-Initial funding support for the College was received from the Bonobo Conservation Initiative, and in 2006-2007 the college also received a grant from the Great Ape Conservation Fund of the US Fish and Wildlife Service.
-There has been significant investment of time and resources by the local community and its faculty and students, which are deeply committed to the College's success.
+Funding support for the College has been received from the Bonobo Conservation Initiative, the Great Ape Conservation Fund of the US Fish and Wildlife Service, and the Margot Marsh Foundation.
+There has also been significant investment of labor and resources by the local community and its faculty and students, which are deeply committed to the College's success.